Taxiwaala: Release

 The pirated version of the film was leaked on piracy websites ten days before its theatrical release.
 Nevertheless, the film released theatrically as scheduled on 17 November 2018.

-It was simultaneously dubbed and released in Tamil as Sadugudu Vandi and in Hindi as Super Taxi.
+It was dubbed and simultaneously released in Tamil as Sadugudu Vandi and in Hindi as Super Taxi.

 Reception

 Suhas Yellapantula of The Times of India rated the film three out of five stars and wrote that "Taxiwaala works in parts, largely thanks to a wonderful performance from Vijay Deverakonda, but the film veers away from Vijay and his character in the second half, tying itself up in knots.
 A weak climax and patchy narration derails an otherwise entertaining fare."
 A critic from Idlebrain.com rated the film three out of five stars and opined that Taxiwaala proves decent content trumps piracy.
 The film excels with its concept, execution, and Vijay Deverakonda's performance, but slows down in the second half.

 Manoj Kumar R of The Indian Express gave it two-and-a-half out of five stars and wrote that "Barring a few glaring gaps in the story, Rahul Sankrityan has managed to whip up a pretty decent potboiler that leans heavily on Vijay Deverakonda's charms and his newfound stardom."
 Sangeetha Devi Dundoo of The Hindu wrote that "Taxiwaala is a cocktail of comedy and the paranormal with a hint of quirk".